CentralLabFacilities/bonsai/docs/source/general/sensor_actuator.rst

 ----------

 When using multiple robots with different hardeware components, it can be quite a hassel to adapt the robot behavior to the other robots.

-However, since Bonsai makes use of Sensors and Actuators it can be very simple.
+In order to detach the robot behavior model with the hardware, we make use of Interface classes in Java.
+They enable implementation of different Sensors and Actuators and making them configurable while the skills and the robot behavior model remains completly oblivious and only know of the sensor and actuator interface classes.

 Each Actuator and Sensor is required to inherit from a Java interface class.
 This interface describes the functions which each subclass *must* implement.